iplayground/code_of_conduct/README.md

 • Harassment, threats, or any form of discrimination will not be tolerated.
 • Respect personal space and boundaries of others.
-• If you feel uncomfortable or witness behavior that violates these standards, please report it immediately to a staff member.
+• If you feel uncomfortable or notice that someone else may be experiencing the same, please contact a staff member immediately.

 ## Respect for Intellectual Property